We are sorry. This browser is not supported or JavaScript is not enabled in your browser. Download Google Chrome | Download Mozilla FireFox

 • Spectacles or contact lenses if you wear them

 Each applicant will be presented with an eMedical Information Sheet before leaving the clinic.
-This enable them to lodge their visa application and will contain the applicant’s unique medical identifier (NZER).
+This enables the applicant to lodge the visa application and will contain the applicant’s unique medical identifier (NZER).

 3. What To Expect During The Examination